Nancypatel1103/ComplianceClient/Radio_Accounting/Radio_Accounting.md

    ![image-11](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/fddc4fca-e781-41e4-b328-f5b8da04c7f1)

-## How to connect Radio Accounting to the client.
+## How to connect Radio Accounting to the client in iPhone.

 1. Connect **Radius Wifi** from the list of **Wifi**.